klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 ### PHP

-PHP implements the serialize() and unserialize() functions to perform serialization and deserialization is used to store, transfer and transform whole objects.
+PHP offers native serialization support via its to methods `serialize()` and `unserialize()` which can be used to perform serialization and deserialization of any PHP object that should be stored, transfered or transformed.
 The PHP serialized object format, it's not far from a JSON array and it's human readable.

 ```
 PHP serialized object example: